 Corona is a (un)biased photorealistic 3D renderer, that has become popular due to the ease of use.
 Following the motto “less is more,” Corona offers a less cluttered UI to cut down setup times.
 Although a CPU based solution, the interactive rendering capability of this 3D rendering software can also speed up workflows.

 This 3D rendering software is flexible with regard to realism.
 Phenomena that require much computing power like caustics can be disabled selectively.
 What is more, materials can be created that bend to the artistic vision, not physical reality.
 So, a material can be blue when seen directly but have a different color when reflected or refracted.

 Enscape is a real-time 3D rendering software that is primarily geared at architectural visualization.
-Impressively, this solution eliminates the need to export from BIM and rework data for presentations as still images or movies.
+Impressively, this solution eliminates the need to export from BIM software and rework data for presentations as still images or movies.
 Everything is prepared in the original program.

-However, the standout feature of this 3D rendering software is its ability to export project files from Revit and SketchUp as standalone executables to provide walkthroughs that can be shared with clients or co-workers.
+However, the standout feature of this 3D rendering software is its ability to export project files from Revit, SketchUp, Rhino, and ArchiCAD as standalone executables to provide walkthroughs that can be shared with clients or co-workers.
 These standalones can be used on desktop computers and VR goggles.
 It is easy as pushing one button to start these walkthroughs.
 But Enscape is also a great tool to support the designing process.
 The link between the presentations and the orignal CAD data means that you can inspect and evaluate any changes you make in a snap.
 Apart from the photorealistic render mode, Enscape includes a number of stylised modes like sketch, paper and polystyrene models.